2024-learn/kubernetes-in-depth/README.md

       - ⇒ e.g. `/var/lib/etcd-from-backup`
     - We then configure the ETCD configuration file to use the new data directory:
       - `--data-dir /var/lib/etcd-from-backup`
-    - Then reload the service daemon and restart etcd service and finally restart the kube-apiserver
+    - Then reload the service daemon and restart etcd service and finally restart the kube-APIserver
       - `systemctl daemon-reload`
       - `service etcd restart`
       - `service kube-apiserver start`